helloswish/craft-db-dump/README.md

-# Dump plugin for Craft CMS 3.x
+# DB Dump plugin for Craft CMS 3.x

 A simple way to perform database backups in Craft CMS 3.